 - Upgrades to the City's Auxiliary Water Supply System (AWSS), including renovations and seismic retrofitting. - Construction, renovation and seismic retrofitting of fire stations. - Construction of a new Public Safety Building in Mission Bay.
-This building would house the Police Command Center, the Southern District police station, and a new neighborhood fire station.
+This building would house the Police Command Center, the Southern District Police Station, and a neighborhood fire station.

-The Mayor and the Board of Supervisors would review proposals and approve the final list of projects.
+The Mayor and the Board of Supervisors would approve the final list of projects.